 We expect our research and development expenses to increase substantially in the future as we continue to advance our product candidates into and through clinical studies and pursue regulatory approval.
-Conducting the necessary clinical studies to obtain regulatory approval is costly and timeconsuming, and such clinical studies generally become larger and more costly to conduct as they advance into later stages.
+Such activities are costly and time-consuming and we expect our clinical studies to generally become larger and more costly to conduct as they advance into later stages.
 The successful development of our product candidates is highly uncertain.
-The actual probability of success for our product candidates may be affected by a variety of risks and uncertainties associated with drug development, including those set forth in the section entitled "Risk Factors" included in Part II, Section 1A and elsewhere in this report.
+The actual probability of success for our product candidates may be affected by a variety of risks and uncertainties associated with drug development, including those described in the section entitled "Risk Factors" included in Part I, Item 1A and elsewhere in this Annual Report on Form 10-K.